KnowageLabs/Knowage-Documentation/functionalities-guide/BehavioralModel/ka_dev_behavioralmodel.rst

     List of LOVs, analyitical driver and documents.

 By selecting one LOV or Analytical Driver or Documents the other will refresh showing only the elements associated with the selection done.
-To come back to the original situation click |lineage| on the topright corner.
+To come back to the original situation click |image60| on the topright corner.

-.. |lineage| image:: media/button_lineage.png
+.. |image60| image:: media/button_lineage.png
    :width: 30